plochoidysis-ojwege/Digital-communication-Labs/Spectrum and simulation/Readme.md

 # Digital Signal Spectrum Analysis Project

-## Project Overview
+## Overview
-This repository contains analysis and simulation of digitally transmitted signals, focusing on spectrum analysis and Wide Sense Stationarity (WSS) concepts.
+This directory contains analysis and simulation of digitally transmitted signals, focusing on spectrum analysis and Wide Sense Stationarity (WSS) concepts.

 ## Problem Statement
 We analyze a digitally transmitted signal of the form: